Full principles and criteria for good practice

 • Forest School uses natural resources for inspiration, to enable ideas and to encourage intrinsic motivation.

-• Forest School programmes aim to develop, where appropriate, the physical, social, cognitive, linguistic, emotional, social and spiritual aspects of the learner.
+• Forest School programmes aim to develop, where appropriate, the physical, social, cognitive, linguistic, emotional and spiritual aspects of the learner.

 Principle 4: Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.